meisong541/meisong541.github.io/_posts/2019-09-12-Replica_method_2.markdown

-The next theorem gives the limiting Stieltjes transform of the GOE matrix.
-Combining with the two lemmas above, we recover the semicircle law of the GOE matrix.
+Building upon the previous two lemmas, the next theorem gives the limiting Stieltjes transform of the GOE matrix, and hence recover the semicircle law.

 <div class="theorem"><ri>[Stieltjes transform of the GOE matrix]</ri>